telehash/blockname/README.md

 node bin/scan.js
 ```

 Register your own hint on the blockchain, passing the hostname and an IP to resolve any `A` queries, or a domain and IP:port of a nameserver that will resolve that whole domain.
-Uses a testnet faucet service by default currently, may also pass an existing source transaction and destination address to refund to (run command w/ no args to see options)
+Uses a testnet faucet service by default currently, will generate a temporary address to send funds to (run command w/ no args to see options)

 ```
 node bin/register.js "somename.tld" 12.34.56.78